 These are just some of the symptoms, and while they can be caused by many different things, getting properly diagnosed with the DUTCH urine test which measures cortisol at 4 different times of the day will let you know if adrenal dysfunction is the cause or contributing factor to your health issues.

 The adrenal glands are about the size of a walnut and sit on top of each kidney, they are part of your endocrine system and produce around 50 different hormones, which are vital for just about every function that your body does.

-The Adrenal Cortex also secretes DHEA which is involved in testosterone and oestrogen production, as well as immune function and general well being, the lower your DHEA levels are the longer the adrenal dysfunction has been occurring for.
+The Adrenal Cortex also secretes DHEA which is involved in testosterone and estrogen production, as well as immune function and general well being, the lower your DHEA levels are the longer the adrenal dysfunction has been occurring.

 The adrenal glands do not control the amount of hormones they release, like many functions in the body this controlled by the hypothalamus and pituitary glands in the brain.